 Code Section Description 12-36-2120(10)(b) Meals provided to elderly or disabled persons at home by nonprofit organizations 12-36-2120(10)(c) Food sold to nonprofit organizations or food sold or donated by the nonprofit organization to another nonprofit organization 12-36-2120(10)(d) Meals or foodstuffs prepared or packaged that are sold to public or nonprofit organizations for congregate or in-home service to the homeless or needy or disabled adults over 18 or individuals over 60.
 This exemption only applies to meals and foodstuffs eligible for purchase under the USDA food stamp program.
-12-36-2120(12) Water sold by public utilities and certain non-profit corporations 12-36-2120(28) Medicine and prosthetic devices sold by prescription; certain diabetic supplies sold to diabetics under the written authorization and direction of a physician; certain free samples of medicine and certain medicine donated to hospitals; prescription medicine and radiopharmaceuticals used in treating cancer or rheumatoid arthritis, including prescription medicines to relieve the effects of treatment; prescription medicines used to prevent respiratory syncytial virus; disposable medical supplies, such as bags, tubing, needles, and syringes, dispensed by a pharmacist by prescription of a licensed health care provider for the intravenous
+12-36-2120(12) Water sold by public utilities and certain non-profit corporations 12-36-2120(28) Medicine and prosthetic devices sold by prescription; certain diabetic supplies sold to diabetics under the written authorization and direction of a physician; certain free samples of medicine and certain medicine donated to hospitals; prescription medicine and radiopharmaceuticals used in treating cancer or rheumatoid arthritis, including prescription medicines to relieve the effects of treatment; prescription medicines used to prevent respiratory syncytial virus; disposable medical supplies, such as bags, tubing, needles, and syringes, dispensed by a pharmacist by prescription of a licensed health care provider for the intravenous administration of a prescription drug (only for treatment outside of a hospital, skilled nursing facility, or ambulatory surgical treatment center); and prescription medicine dispensed to Medicare Part A patients in a nursing home.

-27 This exemption only applies to the use tax.
+26 This exemption only applies to the use tax.
 If the transaction in question is a sales tax transaction, this exemption does not apply.
-See South Carolina Regulation 117-334 for information on when a transaction is a sales tax transaction and when it is a use tax transaction.
+See SC Regulation 117-334 for information on when a transaction is a sales tax transaction and when it is a use tax transaction.

-28 This exemption only applies to the use tax.
+27 This exemption only applies to the use tax.
 If the transaction in question is a sales tax transaction, this exemption does not apply.
-See South Carolina Regulation 117-334 for information on when a transaction is a sales tax transaction and when it is a use tax transaction.
+See SC Regulation 117-334 for information on when a transaction is a sales tax transaction and when it is a use tax transaction.